Dr. Robert F. Mullen

 Subscriber numbers generate contributions that support scholarships for workshops.

 Cognitive distortions are exaggerated or irrational thought patterns that perpetuate our anxiety and depression.
-In essence, we twist reality to reinforce or justify our toxic behaviors and validate our irrational attitudes, rules, and assumptions.
+We twist reality to reinforce or justify our toxic behaviors and validate our irrational attitudes, rules, and assumptions.
 Our attitudes refer to our emotions, convictions, and behaviors.
-Rules are the principles or regulations that influence our behaviors, and our assumptions are what we believe to be accurate or real.
+Rules are the principles or regulations that influence our behaviors, and our assumptions are what we believe to be accurate or authentic.
 Social anxiety and other emotional dysfunctions paint an inaccurate picture of the self in the world with others.